TRAVEL + VENUES

 Eat at an array of restaurants near the university include the ever popular and historic Frontier Restaurant, faculty favorite Gyro’s Mediterranean, and tasty and spicy El Patio

-Savor restaurants, coffee shops and bars line Central Avenue in the adjacent Nob Hill Neighborhood.
+Savor restaurants, coffee shops and bars that line Central Avenue in the adjacent Nob Hill Neighborhood.
 (Tractor Brewing is a fav!)

 (<5 min drive from SA+P)